 During trials we wonder if we are suffering for sin.
 In Luke 13:1-5 Jesus taught that suffering is not always the result of sin.

 Table of contents* Family Worship Guide for Are We Suffering for Sin?
 (Luke 13:1-5)* Sermon Notes for Are We Suffering for Sin?
 (Luke 13:1-5)* Lesson One: Suffering isn’t always the result of sin.* Lesson Two: All suffering is the result of sin.* Lesson Three: We don’t always get to find out why we are suffering.* Lesson Four: We must all repent or perish eternally.

 Family Worship Guide for Are We Suffering for Sin?
 (Luke 13:1-5)

 Directions: Read the verses and then answer the questions:

-The title of this morning’s sermon is, “Bear Fruit in Keeping with Repentance.”
+The title this morning’s sermon is, “Are We Suffering for Sin?”

-On Sunday mornings we’re working our way through Luke’s gospel verse by verse and we find ourselves at Luke 13 verses 6 through 9.
+On Sunday mornings we’re working our way through Luke’s gospel verse by verse and we find ourselves at Luke 13.
+We will look at verses one through five.

 Many times I have responded to people’s questions by asking them a question.
 Someone asked me why I do that so frequently and I said, “Why shouldn’t I?”

 If you respond to people’s questions by asking a question you shouldn’t feel too bad about it, because Jesus seemed to do the same thing.
 In these few verses he responds to the news about two calamities, not by explaining what happened, but by asking two questions.